mendix/docs/content/appstore/app-services/intelligent-document.md

     3. In the **Add JSON Structure** dialog box, enter a **Name** for the JSON Structure and click **OK**.
 The **JSON Structure** dialog box opens.

     4. In the **JSON Snippet** box, add the content of the JSON mapping file that you generated.
 The system converts the JSON snippet into a schema structure automatically.
-You will need this schema structure for Import Mapping.
+You will need this schema structure to create the Import Mapping.

     5. Click **OK** to save the changes and close the dialog box.